 - Basically, the program’s value is up to the individual participant.
 A colloquium is held each week in the school, usually on Friday mornings for about an hour and a half, in which different professors and journalists speak on their specialties.
 The sessions are always interesting.
 Other activities are held as well.
 Virtually all participants say that they learn enormously while they are here and that they love the program.

 Starting and ending times for being in Chapel Hill: It is important that participants arrive in Chapel Hill in time to begin their programs with the opening of a semester.
 That is, arriving here in July or the very first days of August to begin a fall semester (which begins about mid-August).
 OR arriving here in late December to begin a spring semester (which begins in early January).

 Arriving after a semester has begun is not wise because we have orientation sessions at the beginning of a semester, and participants usually sit in on classes, which begin at the beginning of a semester, of course.
-Moreover getting an apartment or other place to live is much easier for the beginning of a semester.
+Moreover finding housing is much easier for the beginning of a semester.